Home

 CCHS board meetings are generally held the second Monday of each

-month at 3:45 p.m. (back to old time, as of July 2023) in the
+month at 3:45 p.m. in the

 Carriage House of the Foreman-Roberts House Museum.